thomasebsmith/rhubarb-os/README.md

 # RhubarbOS
 RhubarbOS is an operating system for Raspberry Pi computers, written in Rust.
+It is intended to be a lightweight, secure alternative to Raspberry Pi OS.

 ## Prerequisites
 - A nightly Rust toolchain